Frequently Asked Questions - Phoenix

 - Following the Spring Phoenix lottery, student spaces will be confirmed.
 If lottery student spaces are declined, wait list student s will be contacted and offered spaces until all are filled.

-- Wait list calls will be placed based on home school and gender.
+- Wait list calls will be placed based on home school.
 If a student declines, the next student on the wait list will be contacted.

 - If the wait list for a middle school is exhausted, enrollment numbers from the other two middle schools will determine the next waitlist.